 19 There is clear incremental progression from level 4 to level 7 leading to full autonomous practitionership, criticality, innovation, the ability to respond to unpredictable situations, and the ability to take full responsibility for learning needs.
 The development of reflective skills and clinical reasoning capability features at an early stage of the curriculum, with problem-based learning used to develop teamwork skills to help prepare students to make a contribution to multi-professional teams, an important aspect of OPS and the new Subject Benchmark Statement.
 For example, within the module Pathophysiology 1 a series of clinical problem scenarios reflect the range of intended learning outcomes.
-Reflective learning continues through the curriculum and is reinforced strongly in the final year through the curriculum design reflects state of the art development within the UK undergraduate osteopathic education sector.
+Reflective learning continues through the curriculum and is reinforced strongly in the final year through the culmination of the group of modules on Professional Skills and Identity.
+Overall, the curriculum design reflects state of the art development within the UK undergraduate osteopathic education sector.